boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

    AA flag in the response is set to 0, indicating that the encrypted DNS resolver is not authoritative for the response.

+   If a group of resolvers is sharing the same ADN and/or anycast address, then these instances SHOULD expose a consistent RESINFO.

 #  Format of the Resolver Information {#format}

    The resolver information record uses the same format as DNS TXT records.